happygears/netspyglass-netbox/README.md

       --interval INTERVAL   Poll Netbox and NetSpyGlass at this interval (in seconds). (default=300)

-You will need URL and access token for both Netbox and NSG to set up authentication.

 Parameter `--channel` describes communication channel NSG will use to poll devices added by this tool.
 All added devices are assumed to support the same channel.
 See